 • Identification and vehicle registration (Items 1 and 2)

-• Proof of residence displaying both the applicants name and applied-for address, such as a current rental agreement, recently dated mail such as a utilities/phone bill or bank/credit card statement, or a letter on the schools' letterhead indicating you are a student at the school indicating the address of housing (Item 3)
+• Proof of residence displaying both the applicant's name and home address, such as a current rental agreement, recently dated mail such as a utilities/phone bill or bank/credit card statement, or a letter on the school's letterhead confirming you are a student at the school and indicating the address of housing (Item 3)

 • One of the following, indicating proof of enrolment issued by the educational institution: